CodePushGo/website/src/content/blog/en/cross-platform-mobile-app-development-guide-2024.md

 - Ionic CLI tooling for project scaffolding, previews and deployments
 - Integrations with popular front-end frameworks like React, Vue and Angular
 - Capacitor and Cordova plugins for accessing any native device feature
-- Live app updates, auth and CI/CD with Capgo or Appflow
+- Live app updates, auth and CI/CD with CodePushGo or Appflow

 By leveraging web standards, Ionic enables developers to use their existing skills to build high-quality apps for any platform.
 A single codebase dramatically reduces development time and maintenance costs.